neurosity/reinforcejs/README.md

-# REINFORCEjs
+# REINFORCEjs (fork)

-**REINFORCEjs** is a Reinforcement Learning library that implements several common RL algorithms, all with web demos.
+**REINFORCEjs** is a Reinforcement Learning library by Andrej Karpathy that implements several common RL algorithms, all with web demos.
 In particular, the library currently includes:

 - **Dynamic Programming** methods
 - (Tabular) **Temporal Difference Learning** (SARSA/Q-Learning)